 To disable editing of your plugins and themes file, add the following code to your wp-config.php file define(‘DISALLOW_FILE_EDIT’, true); This will ensure that if the hacker gets access to your admin panel, they cannot access the code editor to edit the themes and plugins from Appearance> Editor or Plugins>Editor.
 They can add malicious code from here.
 For any reason you want to re-enable it back, just delete that line from the wp-config.php file.

 INSTALL SSL CERTIFICATE:

 This is usually mandatory for sites that process sensitive information like payments but is helpful for all sites.
-Google provides sites with SSL certificates better traffic and ranking in its search results.
-So having an SSL certificate is really worth it.
+Google provides sites with SSL certificates for better traffic and ranking in its search results.
+So having an SSL certificate is worth it.
 It ensures secure data transfer between user browsers and the server and hackers will find it difficult to breach.
 Good hosting companies even sometimes provide free SSL certificates.

 MODIFY FUNCTIONS.PHP FILE